ddavisgraphics/thesis_LAMP/README.md

 - search      HTML5 search field
 - select      <select> field
  - options   String of options or Array of value->label pairs to be displayed
-- string      Alias for 'text'
+- string      Alias for text
 - submit      Form submit button
 - delete      Form submit button to delete the record
 - text        simple \<input\> field